amitgith/amitgith/README.md

-- 👋 Hi, I’m @amitgith
+- 👋 Hi, I’m Amit Kumar Sharma
-- 👀 I’m interested in ...
+- 👀 I’m current working on Some cool projects using
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and Machine Learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- ak.sharma9340038@gmail.com

 <!---
 amitgith/amitgith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.